pogipop/cloudron/docs/references/api.md

 * `SAMEORIGIN` - allows embedding from the same domain as the app.
 This is the default.
 * `ALLOW-FROM https://example.com/` - allows this app to be embedded from example.com

+`memoryLimit` is the maximum memory this app can use (in bytes) including swap.
+If set to 0, the app uses the `memoryLimit` value set in the manifest.
+If set to -1, the app gets unlimited memory.

 If `readonlyRootfs` is false, then the app's rootfs can be modified post installation.
 This is useful for debugging as it allows the app's code to be modified post installation.
 Apps that have a readonly rootfs cannot be updated to a newer version (because it is not safe to update them).